 Institute for Vocal Advancement

-What is the IVA technique?
+What is the IVA Technique?

 The Institute for Vocal Advancement website describes the technique with the following.
 Their definition is a little verbose, but we’ll break it down.